Kliniken &… Institute Pathologie Allgemeine… Forschung Technologieplattformen … Lasermikrodissektion …

 Principle

 Laser Microdissection (LMD), also known as Laser Capture Microdissection (LCM), is a contact-free method to isolate subpopulations of tissue cells under direct microscopic visualization.
-LMD technology can isolate the cells of interest directly or by cutting away unwanted cells to give histologically enriched cell populations.
+LMD technology can isolate the cells of interest directly or by cutting away unwanted cells to obtain histologically enriched cell populations.
 A variety of downstream applications exist: DNA analysis, RNA transcript profiling, proteomics and metabolomics.
 The total time required to carry out this protocol is typically 2 – 8 h and largely depends on the tissue and target-cell type.

 Procedure